mkdocstrings/griffe/docs/guide/users/recommendations/python-code.md

 ## Avoid member-submodule name shadowing

-Sometimes we find that an `__init__` module defines or import an object which has the same name as a submodule of the parent package.
+Sometimes we find that an `__init__` module defines or imports an object which has the same name as a submodule of the parent package.

 **Case 1**